vorth/electron-threejs-with-create-react-app/README.md

     npm install
     npm start

-## from the original README.md
+## Provenance

-Code repo for [post on freeCodeCamp](https://medium.freecodecamp.com/building-an-electron-application-with-create-react-app-97945861647c#.ze6c9qin1) for using Electron with React.
+This [post on freeCodeCamp](https://medium.freecodecamp.com/building-an-electron-application-with-create-react-app-97945861647c#.ze6c9qin1) illustrated using [Electron](https://electron.atom.io/) with [React](https://facebook.github.io/react/), taking advantage of `create-react-app`.
+I have merged some of the branches from the repo for that project.

-I have merged the branch that uses `npm start` instead of `npm run dev`. (change submitted by [vcarl](https://github.com/vcarl)) Details are in this [pull request](https://github.com/csepulv/electron-with-create-react-app/pull/2)
+The other major input was [react-three-renderer-example](https://github.com/toxicFork/react-three-renderer-example), which illustrates a very nice integration of [three.js](https://threejs.org/), the popular WebGL library, with [React](https://facebook.github.io/react/).